codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+What did the digital clock say to the grandfather clock?
+Look, no hands!

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+When was the programming language &quot;C#&quot; released?
- 1. Jonathan Ive
+ 1. 1999
- 2. Steve Wozniak
+ 2. 2000
- 3. Ronald Wayne
+ 3. 2001
- 4. Steve Jobs
+ 4. 1998

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  2000
 </details>